-Not as well known and heavily traveled as the Catawba River, the South Fork River is an under-the-radar destination that you’ll want to keep all to yourself.
-Paddling the narrow South Fork River Blueway from Spencer Mountain to Cramerton is just the right amount of Class I-II whitewater to get the adrenaline pumping, but it’s mostly long and peaceful stretches of slow-moving flatwater without the boat traffic that you find on other lakes and rivers in the area.
+Not as well known and heavily traveled as the Catawba River, the South Fork of the Catawba River is an under-the-radar destination that you’ll want to keep all to yourself.
+Paddling the narrow South Fork Catawba River Blueway from Spencer Mountain to Cramerton is just the right amount of Class I-II whitewater to get the adrenaline pumping, but it’s mostly long and peaceful stretches of slow-moving flatwater without the boat traffic that you find on other lakes and rivers in the area.

 Part of this blueway’s magic is the protected shoreline that runs almost the entire length of the route.
 The woods are home to white-tailed deer, wild turkeys, great blue heron, osprey, and bald eagles.
 Crumbling brick pillars below the Spencer Mountain put-in mark a former river crossing and remains of textile mills near McAdenville hint at the river’s industrial past.